mechpen/mechpen.github.io/src/posts/2020-11-23-malloc/index.md

 to their sizes.

 Index 2 to 63 are for small bins.
 Chunks in each small bin have the same size (index*16).
-The `fd_nextsize` and `bk_nextsize` fields in `struct malloc_chunk` are not used.
+The chunks in a bin are linked by their `fd` and `bk` fields into a double-linked list.
+The `fd_nextsize` and `bk_nextsize` fields are not used.

-// FIXME
 Index 64 to 126 are for large bins.
-Each large bin has chunks of various sizes.
+Each large bin has chunks of different sizes.
 Chunks of the same size are linked in a list by the `fd` and `bk` fields.
-The lists are sorted by their chunk sizes and linked by the `fd_nextsize` and `bk_nextsize` fields.
-This data structure design is for quickly finding a chunk with the request size.
+These chunk lists are sorted by chunk sizes and linked by the `fd_nextsize` and `bk_nextsize` fields.
+This data structure design is for quickly finding a chunk with the requested size.

 ## 3. malloc

 The `malloc()` function searches the free bins (small bins, unsorted bins, and large bins) for a chunk with the requested size.
-If no chunk has the requested size, `malloc()` splits a larger chunk, and inserts the remainder chunk in the unsorted bin.
+If no chunk has the requested size, `malloc()` splits a larger chunk and inserts the remainder chunk in the unsorted bin.

 When searching the unsorted chunks, `malloc()` also moves chunks from